Dena Takruri

-The videos Takruri hosts range in format from in-studio explainers that provide context to the news stories, to interviews with experts and stakeholders, and even ground reports from where news is breaking.
-Subjects she’s covered include the Israeli-Palestinian conflict, the #BlackLivesMatter movement in the U.S., police brutality, mass incarceration and the 2016 presidential election.
+The videos that Takruri hosts range in format from in-studio explainers that provide context to the news stories, to interviews with experts and stakeholders, and ground reports from the locations of rapid news developments.
+Specific subjects that she has covered include the Israeli–Palestinian conflict; the Korean conflict; the Black Lives Matter movement, American police brutality, and mass incarceration in the United States; and the 2016 United States presidential election.

 Early life

 Dena Takruri is of Palestinian descent.
-She completed her Graduate studies at Georgetown University in Arab Studies.
+She attended University of California, Berkeley, earning a Bachelor of Arts in International Development Studies.
+She completed her graduate work at Georgetown University in Arab Studies.
 Takruri is a graduate of Lowell High School.

 Career

-Dena Takruri began her broadcast career in 2007 as co-host and producer on a weekly hour-long satellite television program called "What's Happening" that aired on Arab Radio and Television Network (ART).
+Dena Takruri began her broadcast career in 2007 as co-host and producer on a weekly hour-long satellite television program called What's Happening that aired on Arab Radio and Television Network (ART).
 The show, which aired in North America, focused on current political, cultural and social issues related to Arab-Americans.

 She also worked as a research assistant with Dr. Rochelle Davis of Georgetown University between January 2007 and April 2008.
 One of her duties included interviewing U.S. military personnel who served in Iraq for a project on their perceptions of Iraqi culture and U.S. military cultural training.
 The findings of this research were presented at a historians’ conference in Atlanta, Georgia, in April 2008.
 They were ultimately published in a chapter of a book titled "Anthropology and Global Counter Insurgency."
-In 2008, Takruri also contributed Arabic-to-English translations for the award-winning feature documentary film "Budrus."
+In 2008, Takruri also contributed Arabic-to-English translations for the award-winning feature documentary film Budrus.